EC528-Fall-2023/Open-Education-Testing/README.md

 * Content Creators: Individuals keen on publishing open-source textbooks online.
 They focus on tailoring and enhancing educational content to fit seamlessly with the specific needs of containerized environments.
 * Developers: Those aspiring to craft robust containers tailored to support the OPE environment efficiently.

+1. **Educator - Professor Emily:**
+- Background and Role: Professor Emily is an experienced educator teaching computer systems courses.
+She relies on the Open Education platform to provide high-quality educational materials to her students.
+- Needs and Goals: Emily needs a reliable and secure environment for her students to access Jupyter notebooks and interact with Linux terminals.
+She also values easy customization options for tailoring materials to her course.
+- Challenges: Ensuring the security of the platform is crucial, especially when dealing with students' educational data.
+2. **Student - Alex:**
+- Background and Role: Alex is a computer science student using the Open Education platform to learn about computer systems.
+- Needs and Goals: Alex expects a user-friendly interface, interactive Jupyter notebooks, and access to Linux terminals for practical learning.
+They rely on the platform's testing capabilities to assess their understanding.
+- Challenges: Alex needs a seamless learning experience and a reliable testing environment to grasp complex concepts.
+3. **IT Administrator - Sarah:**
+- Background and Role: Sarah is responsible for managing the IT infrastructure of the educational institution using the Open Education platform.
+- Needs and Goals: Sarah needs robust testing and container management features to ensure the platform's reliability.
+She values automation to simplify administrative tasks.
+- Challenges: Balancing security and accessibility in an educational environment is her primary challenge.
+4. **Cybersecurity Researcher - Dr. Roberta:**
+- Background and Role: Dr. Roberta is a cybersecurity researcher who uses the Open Education platform to study security-related topics.
+- Needs and Goals: Roberta relies on Address Space Layout Randomization (ASLR) for her research.
+She needs a secure and customizable environment to conduct experiments, validate findings, and ensure data privacy.
+- Challenges: Keeping her research environment secure while exploring new security features is crucial for her work.
+5. **Data Science Enthusiast - Ricky:**
+- Background and Role: Ricky is passionate about data science and uses the Open Education platform to gain practical skills.
+- Needs and Goals: Ricky requires access to packages, GDB for debugging, and version control for data analysis.
+He values a seamless user experience.
+- Challenges: Ricky aims to balance data confidentiality and performance in his data analysis projects.
+6. **UI/UX Designer - Lily:**
+- Background and Role: Lily is a UI/UX designer who uses the Open Education platform to assess and improve the user interface.
+- Needs and Goals: Lily relies on UI validation and Selenium-based tests to ensure a user-friendly experience in Jupyter notebooks.
+- Challenges: Maintaining consistency and visual appeal in educational materials while accommodating diverse user needs is her primary challenge.

+These user personas represent a diverse set of users who can benefit from the functionalities of the Open Education project.
+Each persona has unique needs, goals, and challenges that the project can address to enhance the educational experience.

 ** **